 Situated in Crawley, West Sussex just across the A23 from the K2 Leisure Centre and Tilgate Park.
 Broadfield Park is set in the grounds of Broadfield House, a Grade II Listed Building dating back to 1830.
 The parkland around the house comprises an attractive mix of landscaped lawns and a variety of ponds and meadows.

 Read more . . . .

 Broadfield Park is owned by Crawley Borough Council and is designated as a Nature Reserve, they do their best to deter any vandalism, unsavoury visitors and the dumping of waste.
 The park is changing, and is becoming a more friendly public open space due to the efforts of the Friends of Broadfield Park, Crawley Borough Council Parks department and Gatwick Green Space.
-If you have not visited the park recently, why not take a trip there, look around and tell us what you think.
-You may even want to join us and help improve the park for others to enjoy.
+If you have not visited the park recently, why not take a trip there, look around enjoy the nature.

 Broadfield Park is part of The Queen Elizabeth II Fields Challenge, operated by Fields in Trust, a campaign to protect outdoor recreational spaces in communities all cross the country as a permanent living legacy of The Queens Diamond Jubilee.
 Six outdoor spaces in Crawley were chosen to become part of the scheme one for each decade of the Queens reign.

 PLEASE NOTE :- We would always urge anyone who sees any undesirable activity going on in the park to contact one or the other of these services.